Updated: Dec 7, 2022

 When your treatment is undertaken by a qualified practitioner, acupuncture is a safe procedure.
 In some cases, people may experience mild, short-term side effects, including:

 - Worsening of pre-existing symptoms

 If you are experiencing any of these symptoms, discuss them with your acupuncturist or another healthcare professional.
 This should give you peace of mind that you are getting the right treatment for you.

 Acupuncture is usually not advised if you have an allergy to metals or an infection in the area where needles must be inserted.
 Additionally, bleeding disorders such as haemophilia require consultation with your GP first.

 Acupuncture is generally safe whilst pregnant, however, it is paramount to inform your acupuncture practitioner that you are pregnant as some areas must be avoided!

 Is Acupuncture for You?

-If you require any of our services and would like to book a session with a chiropractor or physiotherapist, book online today.
-Alternatively, contact us on 01444 257555 or email us on email@example.com more information.
+If you would like to learn about our acupuncture clinic and would like to book a session with a chiropractor or physiotherapist, book online today.
+Alternatively, contact us at 01444 257555 or email us at email@example.com forfor more information.

 Article: Phoenix Marketing